zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 **NOTE:** As the return value of this method changes very infrequently, it is highly recommended to use a cache, such as ``Zend\Cache\Cache``- this will considerably speed up your application.

 For executable demo applications, which illustrate the above, please take a look at ``/demos/ZendService/LiveDocx/MailMerge/supported-formats``.

 Upgrading From LiveDocx Free to LiveDocx Premium Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 LiveDocx Free is provided by *Text Control GmbH* completely free for charge.
 It is free for all to use in an unlimited number of applications.
 However, there are times when you may like to update to LiveDocx Premium.
 For example, you need to generate a very large number of documents concurrently, or your application requires documents to be created faster than LiveDocx Free permits.
 For such scenarios, *Text Control GmbH* offers LiveDocx Premium, a paid service with a number of benefits.
-For an overview of the benefits, please take a look at the `LiveDocx pricing page`_.
+For an overview of the benefits, please take a look at `LiveDocx pricing`_.

 This section of the manual offers a technical overview of how to upgrade from LiveDocx Free to LiveDocx Premium.

 All you have to do, is make a very small change to the code that runs with LiveDocx Free.
 Your instantiation and initialization of LiveDocx Free probably looks as follows:

 .. code-block:: php